xkhaib00/digital-electronics-2/lab9-project1/README.md

 ## Hardware description

-Insert descriptive text and schematic(s) of your implementation.

 The main goal of our project was to study the use of given components and create a common system.

 In this project, we used:
 1. Arduino UNO
 2. Joy-stick (2 ADC channels, 1 push button)